krixik-ai/krixik-docs/docs/system/file_system/list_method.md

 - `last_updated_end`: Filters out all files whose `last_updated` time is after what you've specified.

-Examples on how to use metadata and timestamps in the `.list` method are included below.
+Examples on how to use metadata and timestamps in the `list` method are included below.

-Note that file system metadata arguments operate on **OR** logic: for instance, if you `.list` by `file_names`, `file_ids`, and `file_tags`, any file that is a match for any of these will be returned.
+Note that file system metadata arguments operate on **OR** logic: for instance, if you `list` by `file_names`, `file_ids`, and `file_tags`, any file that is a match for any of these will be returned.
 However, timestamp arguments operate on **AND** logic; all files returned must respect the given timestamp bookends.
-If two timestamp bookends are given and there is no overlap between them, the `.list` method will return nothing.
+If two timestamp bookends are given and there is no overlap between them, the `list` method will return nothing.

-Finally, the `.list` method takes two additional optional arguments to help you organize your output:
+Finally, the `list` method takes two additional optional arguments to help you organize your output:

-- `max_files` (int): Determines the maximum number of file records `.list` should return.
+- `max_files` (int): Determines the maximum number of file records `list` should return.
 Defaults to none.

 - `sort_order` (str): Specifies how results should be sorted.
 The two valid values for this argument are 'ascending' and 'descending' (in reference to creation timestamp).
 Defaults to 'descending'.

 ### Example Pipeline Setup and File Processing

-We will need to create a pipeline and [`.process`](../parameters_processing_files_through_pipelines/process_method.md) a couple of files through it to illustrate usage of `.list`.
-We'll create a single-module pipeline with a [`parser`](../../modules/support_function_modules/parser_module.md) module and [`.process`](../parameters_processing_files_through_pipelines/process_method.md) some TXT files that hold the text of some English-language classics.
-We define optional metadata like file_name, file_tags, and symbolic_directory_path for each process to illustrate how each can be used with `.list` below.
+We will need to create a pipeline and [`process`](../parameters_processing_files_through_pipelines/process_method.md) a couple of files through it to illustrate usage of `list`.
+We'll create a single-module pipeline with a [`parser`](../../modules/support_function_modules/parser_module.md) module and [`process`](../parameters_processing_files_through_pipelines/process_method.md) some TXT files that hold the text of some English-language classics.
+We define optional metadata like file_name, file_tags, and symbolic_directory_path for each process to illustrate how each can be used with `list` below.

 ```python